flutternoob/responsify/README.md

   Platform OS (Windows, macOS, Linux) is used to determine if the device is a computer.
 If false, the device type is determined to be a computer using the Pythogoras theorem (see the next point) along with the Platform OS<BR>
 * The Pythogoras theorem is used to calculated the diagonal dimensions of the device screen in pixels.
-This resulting value is then used with the device pixel density is used to determine the size in inches.
+This resulting value is then used with the device pixel density to determine the diagonal screen size in inches.
 Device Screen Size (inches) = Device Screen Size (pixels)/Device pixel density (PPI).
   This result, along with the device's Platform OS, is used to determine the device type (Mobile, Tablet, Wearable, Computer)
 * If the above three points sound confusing, here is the code block:<BR>
 ```